dbetel/PDAC_Singhal/README.md

 ## Data

-Data used for Singhal etal can be found at GEOXXXXX.
+Data used for Singhal etal can be found at [GSE271300](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE271300).

 Conda environment to run notebooks can be created using singhalEtal.yml file.